- A research was conducted on piglets to understand the effect of formula milk

 - The study was published in journal Nutritional Neuroscience

 Adding prebiotics to formula milk can enhance memory and learning of your baby, a study suggests.
 Though breast milk is considered best, this can be practised by the mother for from breastfeeding is difficult.
+You can always buy organic baby formula online.

 Breast milk, among other benefits, contains natural sources of prebiotics: small, indigestible fibre molecules that promote the growth of good bacteria in the baby’s gut, which is not present in the standard formula milk.